 Lucille means light.
-Lucille’s Regenerative Memorials carry the intention to shed the light of love that endures and is only fully experienced through loss.
-The Regenerative Memorials are named thus in honor of two mothers, Lucille Rocha and Lucille Bertuccio.
-See Origins below for more.
+Lucille’s Regenerative Memorials carry the intention to shed the enduring light of love that is experienced fully through total loss.
+Lucille’s Regenerative Memorials are thus named in honor of two mothers, Lucille Rocha and Lucille Bertuccio.
+For more, please see ‘Origins’ below.

-Species memorials have been the ground of Extinction Witness from the beginning when, at the close of 2011, intent to share a multimedia performance memorial to cetaceans produced by writer and creative director Megan Hollingsworth seeded the project.
+Species memorials have been the ground of Extinction Witness from the beginning when the project was seeded at the close of 2011 with intent to share a multimedia performance memorial to cetaceans produced by writer and creative director Megan Hollingsworth.
 Impulse to promote The Whale Memorial Dance online evolved quickly into Extinction Witness as Megan discovered other memorials to extinct and endangered species along with a flood of dialogue and activity in response to mass species extinction.

 Honoring Birth Above All Feats and Sacrifices